web-at-berkeley/application-portal/README.md

 - [`.editorconfig`](.editorconfig) is used by the EditorConfig extension and contains settings which ensure consistent formatting for files, including indentation and newlines.
 - [`.gitattributes`](.gitattributes) also contains settings for consistent formatting, but is used by Git instead.
 - [`.env`](.env) should contain any environment variables used by the project.
 Since this is included in GitHub, **do not** put any sensitive information in here (e.g. API keys, etc.) and instead include them in an `.env.local` file.

-# Scripts

-Here's a list of scripts defined in `package.json` which can be run with `yarn <script>`:

-- `yarn dev` - starts the development server
-- `yarn build` - builds the project for production
-- `yarn start` - starts the production server
-- `yarn lint` - runs ESLint and Prettier while also fixing any issues wherever possible
-- `yarn lint-ci` - runs ESLint and Prettier without fixing issues (used by GitHub Actions)
-- `yarn depcheck` - checks for unused dependencies (used by GitHub Actions)
-- `yarn clean` - deletes any files which are `.gitignore`'d but still exist in the project (including `node_modules`) - useful if you want to reset the project to a clean state or if you're having issues with dependencies.
-Keep in mind this will delete environment files like `.env.local` as well though, so back them up if needed.

-# Recommended Extensions

-This is a list of recommended VS Code extensions that will make development easier.
-They're all included in `.vscode/extensions.json`.

-- [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - enables running ESLint on save and shows errors and warnings in the editor
-- [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - enables running Prettier on save and shows errors and warnings in the editor
-- [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) - enables using `.editorconfig` files to ensure consistent formatting
-- [DotENV](https://marketplace.visualstudio.com/items?itemName=mikestead.dotenv) - enables syntax highlighting for `.env` files
-- [JavaScript Language Support](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel) - enables syntax highlighting for JavaScript/TypeScript files
-- [Auto Rename Tag](formulahendry.auto-rename-tag) - automatically renames matching opening and closing tags when you rename one of them (definitely the most optional one on this list)